The Evolution of JAMB: From Paper & Pencil to CBT Chaos

 Summary

-From 1978 pencils to 2025 CBT centres: How JAMB evolved from scratch cards at computer villages to biometric scanners.
+From scratch cards at computer villages to biometric scanners and frozen screens: How JAMB evolved from 1978 pencils to 2026 CBT chaos.
 Your parents' exam vs yours—different tools, same anxiety.

 The Evolution of JAMB: From Paper & Pencil to CBT Chaos

-JAMB has transformed from paper-based exams to computer-based testing in less than 50 years.
-Some changes improved the system.
-Others created new chaos.
-Here's how Nigeria's university admission exam evolved from borrowed calculators to frozen computer screens.
+JAMB has transformed from paper-based chaos to digital efficiency in less than 50 years.
+Some changes improved things.
+Others just created new varieties of stress.
+Here's how Nigeria's most important exam evolved from borrowed calculators to frozen computer screens.

 Your parents remember physical exam halls packed with hundreds of candidates.
-Borrowed calculators passed between friends.
-Pencil sharpening anxiety before Mathematics paper.
+Borrowed calculators passed between friends during breaks.
 The distinct sound of answer sheets being turned simultaneously when time ran out.
+That collective panic when someone's eraser disappeared five minutes before Mathematics paper.

-Registration meant queuing at banks for forms.
+Registration meant queuing at banks for printed forms.
 No online portals.
 No email confirmations.
-You showed up with passport photographs, filled forms by hand, and hoped the postal service delivered your exam slip on time.
-If your slip got lost in transit, you showed up with your receipt and prayed the exam center had records.
+You showed up with passport photographs, filled forms by hand, and prayed the postal service delivered your exam slip on time.
+If your slip got lost in transit, you showed up with your bank receipt and hoped the exam center had records.

-Exam malpractice existed but required physical coordination.
-Someone had to smuggle actual paper into the hall.
-The cost and risk made it less common than today's WhatsApp group leaks.
-Security was simpler when cheating required visible objects instead of hidden phones.
+Exam malpractice existed but required actual physical coordination.
+Someone had to smuggle paper into the hall.
+The risk and logistics made it less common than today's WhatsApp group leaks.
+Security was simpler when cheating required visible objects instead of microscopic Bluetooth devices.

 Then came the scratch cards.
 If you're under 25, you missed this entire drama.